 Finally, Charles is passionate about communicating earlier medieval history to the widest possible audience, both within academic contexts and beyond them.
 He has collaborated in publishing translations of key Latin texts into English both in print and online, and writes about medieval history on a range of national and social media.
 You can follow his latest research on his blog, http://turbulentpriests.group.shef.ac.uk/.

 Charles’s research has been supported by an AHRC Leadership Fellowship and a Humboldt-Stiftung Fellowship, held at the Eberhard Karls Universität Tübingen in Germany.

 Charles welcomes proposals for research projects in the field of early medieval European history.
-Current research students:
+Current and recent PhD students:

 In the mid-ninth century, Francia was rocked by the first royal divorce scandal of the Middle Ages: the attempt by King Lothar II of Lotharingia to rid himself of his queen, Theutberga and remarry.
 This key source offers eye-opening insight both on the political wrangling of the time and on early medieval attitudes towards magic, penance, gender, the ordeal, marriage, sodomy, the role of bishops, and kingship.

 Hincmar of Rheims, Life and Work, ed. with Rachel Stone (Manchester, 2015)